 Mura Technology is delighted to announce a new equity investment from science, technology and engineering firm KBR.
 The $100m investment will provide the platform for Mura to develop multiple new projects around the world to remove over 1 million tonnes of plastic from global waste streams.
 Alongside the investment, a representative from KBR management will join Mura’s board of directors to help shape the future strategy of the business.

 Demand continues to grow for this technology, and Mura has since announced a licensing agreement with Mitsubishi Chemical Corporation in June 2021, as well as strategic partnerships with Dow and Chevron Phillips Chemical Corporation.
-Together, Mura and its licensees have plans to build facilities around the world; the first is due to open in Teesside, United Kingdom, at the end of 2022, followed by sites in the USA and Germany which will commence construction in the coming months.
+Together, Mura and its licensees have plans to build facilities around the world; the first is due to open in Teesside, United Kingdom, in 2024, followed by sites in the USA and Germany which will commence construction in the coming months.
 Further sites are planned for Europe and Asia, including a project in South Korea with LG Chem which will initially support the recycling of 25,000 tonnes of plastic waste.

 Each year, an estimated 300 million tonnes of plastic waste is generated, half of which is single-use plastics1.
 Furthermore, the extraction of fossil fuels and their transportation to plastic manufacturing sites emits 12.5 to 13.5 million tonnes of greenhouse gases every year2.